-Tip: If Seven Dwarfs Mine Train is an absolutely necessity, then I recommend you purchase an Individual Lighting Lane to save yourself a lot of time.
+Tip: If Seven Dwarfs Mine Train is an absolutely necessity, then I recommend you purchase an Individual Lightning Lane to save yourself a lot of time.

 In general, you should expect to be off either of those three rides in under 30 minutes.
 Under an hour if you get there a little bit later.